- Deadlines/Application Process/Status

 A. We will await the MCAT re-take if that re-testing is completed by September of your application year.
 You may also email us to tell that you will not be re-taking the MCAT, and we will then queue your application for review.

-Q. If I haven’t submitted all the elements of my application by December 1, what happens?
+Q. If I haven’t submitted all the elements of my application by the deadline, what happens?
 Can I still send information?

 Q. What are your average MCAT and your average GPA?

 A. Our average MCAT score for the entering class of 2017 was a 518.5.
 The average cumulative GPA was 3.84.
 We also encourage you to consider the range of scores that were accepted.
 Our entering class has MCAT scores ranging from 504 - 528).
 The GPA range for our entering class was 3.36 - 4.0.

 It is important to understand that the MCAT and GPA are just two of the components that we look at in an application.
 While they - along with your rigor of coursework, degree to which you challenged yourself intellectually, and breadth and depth of your course selections - can help the Committee to understand your academic readiness for medical school, these are not the only factors that are evaluated.
 We look throughout your application for evidence that you have explored medicine as a career, have held positions of leadership, have committed yourself to being of service to others, have a passion for your various endeavors of interest to you, and have engaged in scholarly inquiry.
 In short, a perfect GPA and/or a perfect MCAT score are not guarantees of admission.

 Q. What is the oldest MCAT score you accept?

 A. We will accept MCAT scores for three years.